Skip to Content

 • The request or response payload, written to or obtained from the connection.

-Configurable parameters are set by the end user in the Cloud Studio UI and are made in the configuration of the connector and its activities.
+Configurable parameters are set by the end user in the Integration Studio UI and are made in the configuration of the connector and its activities.
 They are declared in the adapter.json file included in the JAR file of the connector.

 The request or response payloads of an activity are the data either written to or obtained from the connection; they are determined by the XML schema files that define those payloads, as described in the next section.

-Activity Request and Response
+Activity request and response

 The request and response of a connector’s activities are handled using the Java API for XML Binding (JAXB, version 2+) to generate Java classes from XML schemas.
 A separate XML schema file (.xsd) is used for each request or response.
 The mapping between the generated files and these sources is given in the sun-jaxb.episode output file.